 People who are interested in quitting smoking, or are supporting someone who is.

 What will the seminar cover?

 - knowledge of different quitting methods and products

-- understanding of smoking and quitting so that you are able to choose a personal quitting strategy to suits you
+- understanding of smoking and quitting so that you are able to choose a personal quitting strategy to suit you

 And for you to:

 - reduce any fear and anxiety about quitting smoking